angular/angular/aio/content/guide/router-tutorial-toh.md

 If the route does preload, it returns the observable returned by calling the loader function.
 If the route does not preload, it returns an `Observable` of `null`.

 In this sample, the  `preload()` method loads the route if the route's `data.preload` flag is truthy.
+We also skip loading the
+`Route` if there is a `canMatch` guard because the user might not have access to it.

 As a side effect, `SelectivePreloadingStrategyService` logs the `path` of a selected route in its public `preloadedModules` array.